All Episodes

 So we should be taking this aggression by China very seriously.

-the uh human rights abuses, what they are doing to the Uyghurs and to the Mongolians, the Tibetans, the Hong Kong freedom fighters, how they're bullying Taiwan and the Philippines and the South Pacific Islands.
+the human rights abuses, what they are doing to the Uyghurs and to the Mongolians, the Tibetans, the Hong Kong freedom fighters, how they're bullying Taiwan and the Philippines and the South Pacific Islands.

-Uh this is something that this administration should be holding China to account just as you had President Trump holding China to account and saying, don't go there, don't do this.
+This is something that this administration should be holding China to account just as you had President Trump holding China to account and saying, don't go there, don't do this.

 If you do, there will be hell to pay.

-It's a repeat again, it seems like a disaster situation and another diplomatic failure or failure of U.S. leadership where Cuba feels emboldened to say, you know what, we need the money.
+Again, it seems like a disaster situation and another diplomatic failure or failure of U.S. leadership where Cuba feels emboldened to say, you know what, we need the money.

 And they'll then have a base right on our coast.